wics-dvc/wics18sp-todo/README.md

 6. Type `git pull upstream master`.

 Now, everytime we update the lesson, you'll just have to type `git pull upstream master` to keep up with the updates.

+## How to run the code
+1. cd to the directory that you are working on
+2. Type `g++ -o todo todo.cpp` to compile it
+3. Type `./todo` to run it

 ## Credits